 For instance, after teaching a skill and modeling it (by working through an example), engage students in a similar practice problem to help them assess their understanding and readiness to move on.

 To motivate participation, be clear up front about what students should do during breakouts, including how they should prepare for reporting out afterwards.
-With all but the simplest, shortest breakout activities, you should provide instructions outside of Zoom (e.g., a separate web document), not just on a slide that you are screen sharing.
-This is because your shared screen will not be visible to students in breakout rooms, and students, being only human, inevitably forget instruction details.
+Remember that your shared screen will not be visible to students in breakout rooms, and students, being only human, inevitably forget instruction details.
+With simple, short breakout activities, you can copy and paste a prompt or instructions into Zoom chat, which will be visible in breakout rooms.
+Otherwise, you should provide instructions outside of Zoom (e.g., a separate web document), not just on a slide that you are screen sharing.

 To help keep certain students from being excluded, consider giving students a brief period to think individually before group discussion.